 As per the reports, Lenovo would be the owner of 2,000 “patent assets” after this Motorola Deal.
 So far For making Motorola under Lenovo, Lenovo will pay $660 million in cash, $750 million in Lenovo ordinary shares, and another $1.5 billion in the form of a three-year promissory note, Lenovo and Google said in a joint statement.

-“It all points to Google thinking in the short run that they’re better off betting on Samsung and keeping them close.
+The acquisition of such an iconic brand, innovative product portfolio and incredibly talented global team will immediately make Lenovo a strong global competitor in smartphones,” Lenovo’s chief executive, Yang Yuanqing, said in a statement.“It all points to Google thinking in the short run that they’re better off betting on Samsung and keeping them close.
 And of course now they’re enabling a second strong runner (Lenovo) in the Android ecosystem.” – Carolina Milanesi, Tech Device Analyst, Kantar WorldPanel ComTech.

 The Google Motorola Acquisition was being termed as Google’s way to get Motorola’s Trove of patents.
 They claimed that the deal was not made because Google wanted to make a role in Handset business.
 However their anticipation of Google selling out Motorola hardware division just after claiming the ownership of Patents seemed to fail and came as a surprise to them as Google did launched some handsets and worked on its marketing.
 It seems that Google wanted to try out if they can make the brand Motorola into something more profitable or not.
 Though the hardware division was not sold immediately but Google did sell Motorola’s cable television set-top box business to Arris Group Inc for $2.35 billion at the end of 2012.